VictorySpecificationII/kind-melissa/README.md

 # KinD-melissa

+# KinD-melissa

 You can either read it as the greek word for bee, or the name.

-This repository houses an implementation for a Kubernetes-in-Docker cluster.
-HA mode is a little flaky, you can try by uncommenting the master nodes from the `k8s.yaml` file.
-You can use this to spin up and tear down a quick cluster for learning and development.
+This repository implements a reproducible Kubernetes-in-Docker cluster designed to act as a mini HPC and platform experimentation environment.
+It allows rapid spin-up and tear-down of a full infrastructure stack locally, enabling safe experimentation with orchestration, networking, storage, observability, and compute workloads.

+Unlike a default KinD cluster, this environment intentionally replaces and extends core Kubernetes components to more closely resemble production infrastructure.

-It disables the native CNI and replaces it with `Cilium` and `Hubble` for observability, along with `NGINX` for ingress control and `MetalLB` for L2 Load Balancing.
-For launching VM's on K8s, `kubevirt` is installed and `virtcli` is used to manage and access them.
-It comes bundled with `kube-metrics` so you can have basic observability for your cluster.
+It disables the native CNI and replaces it with `Cilium` and `Hubble` for eBPF-based networking and observability, uses `MetalLB` for L2 LoadBalancer functionality, and deploys `NGINX` for ingress control. `KubeVirt` is installed to allow virtual machines to run alongside containers, enabling hybrid workload experimentation.
+The cluster includes `metrics-server` to provide baseline telemetry.

-This particular implementation is meant to act as a mini HPC cluster.
+This particular implementation is meant to act as a mini HPC and platform engineering environment, supporting experimentation across the full infrastructure stack.

+Following this guide, you will set up:

+- **Infrastructure layer** — Kubernetes control plane and worker nodes
+- **Compute layer** — container workloads and virtual machines (KubeVirt, SLURM experimentation)
+- **Networking layer** — Cilium CNI, Hubble observability, MetalLB LoadBalancer, ingress routing
+- **Storage layer** — designed for integration with BeeGFS and Ceph (RBD, CephFS, RGW modes)
+- **Management layer** — kubectl, hubble, cilium CLI, and platform tooling

+By the end of this process, you will have a fully reproducible mini HPC and platform infrastructure environment running locally.

+---

+## Purpose

+This environment exists to provide a safe, reproducible platform for infrastructure experimentation, validation, and learning.

+It enables:

+- Testing infrastructure configurations before production deployment
+- Experimenting with Kubernetes networking and observability
+- Running hybrid VM and container workloads
+- Evaluating distributed storage integration patterns
+- Understanding cluster behavior under different orchestration scenarios

+The cluster lifecycle is fully automated, allowing rapid creation, teardown, and iteration.

+---

 ## Prerequisites